 When was the last time you bought something online and had it shipped to your house?
 Probably recently and given current times, it may have become a more common occurrence.
-Some people reading this might be doing literally all their shopping online for the duration of the COVID-19 crisis, or at least as much as humanly possible.
+Some people reading this might be doing all their shopping online for the duration of the COVID-19 crisis.
+At least they might be doing so as much as humanly possible.
 It is even possible you have a package from an online retail outlet sitting at your front door as you read this.

-Parallel to this fact, there are many brick and mortar shopping centers that are shutting down.
-Malls are not having a good time right now, and businesses are learning to adapt on the fly to more online orders and ensuring that people are getting what they ordered on time.
-These developments will only lead to a greater emphasis on online business and a departure from the idea that goods must be bought locally, for better or worse.
+Parallel to this fact, many brick-and-mortar shopping centers are shutting down.
+Malls are not having a good time right now.
+Businesses are learning to adapt on the fly to more online orders.
+They’re also trying to ensure that people are getting what they ordered on time amid a shipping crisis.
+These developments will only lead to a greater emphasis on online business.
+We’ll also see a departure from the idea that goods must be bought locally, for better or worse.
+Now that we’re in 2022, there is no doubt that e-commerce is the norm.

-Among others, these developments are important and interesting alike, and worthy of further discussion and investigation.
-There is so much to say about the future of online retail that we cannot hope to tackle every trend and topic in this article and go into the detail each subsection deserves.
+These developments are important and interesting alike.
+They and more are worthy of further discussion and investigation.
+There is so much to say about the future of online retail that we cannot hope to tackle every trend and topic in this article.
+We simply cannot go into the detail each subsection deserves.
 However, we hope to give you an impressive overview and pose questions that we hope you will investigate the answers to.

 Laws, Taxes, and Best Practices